Mavis0210/layoffs-data-cleaning-2025/Readme.md

 Invalid values become NULL instead of breaking the dataset.

-- Remove duplicates
+### - Remove duplicates

-Using a temporary auto-increment column + ROW_NUMBER:
+Using a temporary auto-increment column called ROW_NUMBER:

 Duplicates are removed based on: